Multiple Subwoofers: Optimize Them With Multi-Sub Optimizer Software

 -

-Enforcement of global constraints for maximum allowable total PEQ boost and cut uses Lampinen's algorithm from the following article:
+Enforcement of global constraints uses Lampinen's algorithm from the following article:

-- Thanks to Cédric Moonen for the High-speed Charting Control used for MSO's graphs.
+- Cédric Moonen created the High-speed Charting Control used for MSO's graphs.

-- Thanks to Jag768 from AVSForum and DIYAudio for being the original beta tester and providing data and many helpful suggestions for program features.
+- Jag768 from AVSForum and DIYAudio was the original beta tester and provided data and many helpful suggestions for program features.

-- Thanks to AVSForum user giomania for creating the "Overview and Tips" document for MSO in MS Word format.
+- AVSForum user giomania created an "Overview and Tips" document for MSO in MS Word format.

-- Thanks to AVSForum user rumpeli for creating the MSO tutorial in German.
+- AVSForum user rumpeli created the MSO tutorial in German.

-- Thanks to AVSForum user genesplitter for his data showing MSO's behavior with a two-sub system.
+- AVSForum user genesplitter provided data showing MSO's behavior with a two-sub system.